 Partnerships are among the main forms of organizing economic activity.
-Characterized by joint ownership, partnerships are common among individuals and businesses and constitute one of the dominant forms of structuring a firm-along with corporations and sole proprietorships.1 Furthermore, partnerships embody the incentive problem of motivating members to exert private effort and contribute to the common good, which is common to many organizations.
+Characterized by joint ownership, partnerships are common among individuals and businesses and constitute one of the dominant forms of structuring a firm-along with corporations and sole proprietorships.
+Furthermore, partnerships embody the incentive problem of motivating members to exert private effort and contribute to the common good, which is common to many organizations.1

 The ongoing, dynamic nature of joint ownership complicates the incentive problem in a partnership.
 As an example, consider a start-up.
 On a daily basis, each partner devotes effort to improving the venture's fundamentals: upgrading the quality of the product; broadening the customer base; facilitating access to external capital; improving the internal organization; and more.
-Each of these fundamentals evolves over time, affected by the partners' efforts and by the circumstances.
+Each of these fundamentals evolves over time, shaped by the partners' current and past efforts, and by the circumstances.
 Moreover, none of them needs to be directly observed by the partners, who see only how the fundamentals are gradually reflected in the shared profits, customer reviews, or internal audits.
 At the same time, the ongoing nature of joint ownership offers unique opportunities to solve the incentive problem: it fosters relational incentives.
 A partner has incentives to work hard not only to boost profits but also to boost observable outcomes, morale, and, ultimately, to increase the future effort choices of the partners.

-In this paper, we analyze incentives in a continuous-time model of partnership, with a persistent, stochastic state-the fundamentals-that is imperfectly monitored by the partners.
-Our first main contribution is to develop a method to solve the optimal strongly symmetric equilibria in such games.
-We provide a novel ordinary differential equation that characterizes the upper boundary of equilibrium incentives and the supremum of partnership values.
-Our second main contribution is to show that imperfect state monitoring
+In this paper, we analyze incentives in a continuous-time model of partnership, with a persistent, stochastic state-the fundamentals-that is driven by the partners' actions and is imperfectly monitored by them.
+To solve for the optimal strongly symmetric equilibria, we provide a novel ordinary differential equation that characterizes the upper boundary of equilibrium incentives and the supremum of partnership values.
+Our main substantive message is that, in partnerships, imperfect state monitoring may increase